Mary

 Coastal Cuisines

-The Coastal Communities community group is made up of members from ICOS (International Community Organisation of Sunderland), FODI (a drop-in service for refugees and asylum seekers), City of Sanctuary, Back on the Map (a community space in Hendon) and Sangini (a wellbeing support group for Bangladeshi women).
+From September 2022 to January 2023, I worked with groups from ICOS (International Community Organisation of Sunderland), FODI (a drop-in service for refugees and asylum seekers), City of Sanctuary, Back on the Map (a community space in Hendon), and Sangini (a wellbeing support group for Bangladeshi women).
+Together, we explored Sunderland’s coastal food heritage through visits to locations such as Sunderland Marina and the Wild Oyster Project, where participants engaged with the marine environment, created drawings, shared recipes, cooked and reflected on the links between local and international cuisines.

 Coastal Cuisine, podcast